 Naturally, one of the best places to visit is the Titanic Museum.
 Located on 1 Olympic Way, it is built on the site of where the Titanic was constructed.
 Outside the museum, you can walk where the Titanic would have been built, before the ship was sent on her voyage.
 It opened in 2012, and tells the story of the Titanic through interactive displays, including a ride through one of the floors.
 Hardland & Wolff, the company behind the Titanic, are credited here, and the museum is part of their old shipyard.
 Just down from the Titanic museum is the SS Nomadic, which is free to enter and look inside if you have bought a ticket for the Titanic museum.
 I enjoyed adventuring through the Titanic Museum, where I explored and learned about the history of such an iconic ship.

 Game of Thrones

-Belfast has become famous for being featured in the successful HBO series, Game of Thrones.
+Belfast is famous for being featured in the successful HBO series, Game of Thrones.
 During the last season, Kings Landing was reconstructed just up the road from the Titanic Museum, and the set has been left there, outside the Titanic Film Studios.
 Locals have said they believe this will soon be opened as part of the regular Game of Thrones tours that operate throughout Belfast, taking you on guided tours along the filming locations.
 There are various tours to take, and research online will lead you to your chosen tour.
 Most start pretty early, and last for the whole day.
 It’s a great way to see wider Belfast, too.